Energy in Japan: Solar power

 On 1 July 2012, after the nuclear disaster at Fukushima, new tariffs for renewable energy were introduced by the Japanese government.
 The tariffs, set at ¥42 per kWh over the next 20 years to solar power producers, were among the highest in the world.
 With the incentives in place, Japan added 1,718 MW of solar power in 2012.
 By the end of the year, Japan's total solar capacity was 7.4 GW.
 Japan has seen sustained growth of solar PV capacity after 2012, reaching a cumulative installed capacity of 34 GW by the end of 2015, generating 3.5% of the national electricity consumption in that year.

 In 2022, electricity produced by solar photovoltaic (PV) systems amounted to 9.9% of the total annual electricity output, reflecting a growth of 0.6 percentage points from 9.3% in 2021.

+As of 2024, the usage of solar power has reached 11.4%, slowly approaching the 15% target goal for 2030.